notraman/desicook-landing/README.md

 ### License & Attribution

-**Unsplash Images**:
+**All Images Are Free & Public Domain**:
-- Unsplash images are free to use under the [Unsplash License](https://unsplash.com/license)
+- **Unsplash**: Free under [Unsplash License](https://unsplash.com/license) - no attribution required
-- Attribution is appreciated but not required
+- **Pexels**: Free under [Pexels License](https://www.pexels.com/license/) - no attribution required
-- Consider adding attribution in your app UI if desired
+- **Pixabay**: Free under [Pixabay License](https://pixabay.com/service/license/) - no attribution required

-**Pexels Images**:
+- All images are from publicly available, free-to-use sources
-- Pexels images are free to use under the [Pexels License](https://www.pexels.com/license/)
+- Attribution is appreciated but not legally required for any of these sources
-- Attribution is appreciated but not required
+- Images are downloaded and stored in your Supabase Storage for fast access

 ### Next Steps